AmirSedaghaati/AmirSedaghaati/README.md

 ### What I'm looking for

 A research-oriented position — Bioinformatics Scientist, Computational Biologist, or Computational Drug Discovery Scientist — in a life-science team where computation and wet-lab work are closely linked.
-Primarily targeting Germany, the Netherlands, Switzerland, Denmark, Norway, and Ireland — though I'd consider a strong opportunity anywhere else, too.
-Visa sponsorship needed — happy to discuss timeline directly.
+Open to relocation in Europe; work authorization / visa timeline available on request. — happy to discuss timeline directly.

 ---